Negotiation guide

 Many buyers care more about clean execution than winning the argument.

-• A credit can be cleaner when buyers want control over the contractor or method.
+• A seller credit can be cleaner when buyers want control over the contractor, method, and timing.

-• A seller-managed repair may sound attractive but can create scope, timing, or workmanship uncertainty.
+• A seller-managed repair may sound attractive but can create scope, workmanship, or permit uncertainty.

-Negotiation pages win when they tell users what to gather next.
+Negotiation pages win when they tell users what to gather next, not when they promise a guaranteed outcome.

-• Scope footage, severity language, and likely next-step framing help more than general alarm.
+• Bring scope footage, severity language, and a practical next-step framing rather than only a scary defect label.

-• A specialist quote can be useful when it defines the issue better, not just when it produces a big number.
+• Use a specialist quote when it clarifies the path, not just when it produces the biggest number.

 On smaller screens, swipe sideways to compare the columns.